 This course investigates the trends in the intellectual and aesthetic movements that inform twentieth century Western ideas about art.
-Rejecting many 19th century standards, modernist figures such as Woolf, Joyce, Stein, Eliot, Pound, Mallarme, Kafka, and Stevens helped radically redefine literature and culture.
-Students will look at various modernist trends such as emphasis on impressionism and subjectivity, blurring of distinctions between genres, tendency toward fragmented forms, discontinuous narratives, etc., and will trace the continuation and/ or rejection of these early twentieth century trends in postmodernism.
-Sophomore standing or permission of instructor required for enrollment.
-Prerequisite: ENGL 102.
+Rejecting many 19th century standards, modernist figures such as

+Woolf, Joyce, Stein, Eliot, Pound, Mallarme, Kafka, Stevens helped radically redefine literature and culture.
+Students will look at various modernist trends such as emphasis on impressionism and subjectivity, blurring of distinctions between genres, tendency toward fragmented forms, discontinuous narratives, etc., and will trace the continuation and/or rejection of these early twentieth century trends in postmodernism.
+Prerequisite: ENGL 200.
+Co-requisite: ENGL 220 or ENGL 221.